 Former producer Julie Montoya also told Insider she was subjected to inappropriate comments in meetings.
 One example of this was Rafi Fine asking her — the only woman in the meeting — what kind of underwear she was wearing.
 Six others said they remember comments made by Rafi Fine they felt were inappropriate.
 Fine did not respond to Insider’s requests for comment.

-In an investigative article by Insider, 26 former employees spoke out about their experiences working for FBE.
-The company’s former head of casting, Steve Caustey, revealed that the Fine brothers used a three-tier system to rank their “reactors”, and demanded that at least 33% of the people in their “react” videos involved people in the top tier before an episode could be made.
+In another investigative article by Insider back in January 2021, a number former employees spoke out about their experiences working for FBE.
+The company’s former head of casting, Steve Caustey, revealed that the Fine brothers used a three-tier system to rank their “reactors,” and demanded that at least 33% of the people in their “react” videos involved people in the top tier before an episode could be made.

 Causey told Insider that there were “more white people at the top” of the tier, which meant that episodes ended up being predominately white.

 He said in an interview with them: “It was noticeable, but I don’t think it was intentional.
 I feel like it might’ve started as unconscious bias, but after a time enough people brought it up that it should have been addressed.”